farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When a character has a condition, their narrative liberties are restricted by said condition.

-For example, it's almost impossible to climb on the roof of a house with a \_Twisted Ankle.
+For example, it's almost impossible to climb on the roof of a house with a _twisted ankle_.
 So even if you have only **2 segments** ticked on your stress clock, your condition in and of itself still imposes narrative restrictions on what your character can do.

 Here are a couple examples of conditions: